 We perform extensive experiments on our 2-level index for large-scale real-world graphs and show that our index structure outperforms state-of-the-art index structures.

 The rest of this paper is organized as follows.
 Section II provides notations and definitions.
-We design the index struc- ture and its query process in Section III.
+We design the index structure and its query process in Section III.
 The evaluations are in Section IV.
 We discuss previous works in Section V and conclude our work in Section VI.